31

 Namibia

-Cheetah, Baboon, Black wildebeest, Black-backed jackal, Blue wildebeest, Brown hyena, Burchells zebra, Cape eland, Caracal, Common blesbuck, Common duiker, Common springbok, Damaraland dik-dik, Giraffe, Hartmanns zebra, Impala, Klipspringer, Kudu, Nyala, Oryx, Ostrich, Red hartebeest, Red lechwe, Roan, Sable, Steenbok, Tsessebe, Warthog, Waterbuck
+Cheetah, Baboon, Black impala, Black springbok, Black wildebeest, Black-backed jackal, Black-faced impala, Blue wildebeest, Brown hyena, Burchells zebra, Caracal, Common blesbuck, Common duiker, Common springbok, Copper springbok, Damaraland dik-dik, Eland, Gemsbuck, Giraffe, Golden wildebeest, Hartmanns zebra, Impala, Klipspringer, Kudu, Nyala, Ostrich, Red hartebeest, Red lechwe, Roan, Sable, Steenbok, Warthog, Waterbuck

 Daily rate fee